oksa13/Code-Louisville/README.md

 - Connect to an external/3rd party API and read data into your app (Weather)
 - Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event) (Countdown clock until next trip)

-I look forward to working on this.
+I look forward to working on this and convert my cite to Python!